00sapo/ask-llm.py/Readme.md

 ## DESCRIPTION

 **ask-llm** analyzes PDF documents, BibTeX bibliographies, search on Semantic Scholar, and retrieves PDFs from the web.
 It processes files based on custom queries (defined in `query.md`), supports structured JSON/CSV outputs, and can use BibTeX metadata if PDFs are missing.
-Key features include Gemini LLM for text analysis and generation, Semantic Scholar integration for paper discovery, Google Search for grounding, Qwant for PDF retrieval.
+Key features include Gemini LLM for text analysis and generation, Semantic Scholar integration for paper discovery, Google Search for grounding and PDF retrieval, Qwant for PDF retrieval.

 ### Things you can do with **ask-llm**